collingeorge/SKYNET/README.md

 ---

-## 🛠️ Contributions
+## 📥 Contribute

-PRs welcome — if you'd like to submit improvements or add additional threat intel feeds, feel free to open a pull request!
+Have a trustworthy threat feed to recommend?
+Submit a pull request or open an issue.